thiyyakat/scaling-advisor/docs/motivation.md

 #### CA inherent design flaws

 * CA starts several go-routines calling methods on Cloud provider implementations, which can potentially lead to race conditions.
 One such [issue](https://github.com/gardener/autoscaler/pull/341) was identified, resulting in duplicate reduction of replicas for a MachineDeployment.
 This forced the developers to take a `sync.Mutex` to ensure that not more than one go-routine updates the replicas for a `MachineDeployment`.
 Upon reviewing other cloud provider implementations, such as `ClusterAPI`  we found they have also taken similar measures, as seen [here](https://github.com/kubernetes/autoscaler/blob/78c8173b979316f892327022d53369760b000210/cluster-autoscaler/cloudprovider/clusterapi/clusterapi_nodegroup.go#L105-L106).
 Using `sync.Mutex` can potentially cause deadlocks if not done right and also can result in a potential delay when running the reconciliation loop.
 * CA has become quite complex w.r.t to the number of tunable parameters.
 As of release v1.32.0 there are 113 CLI flags.
 Out of these 5 CLI flags are specific to cloud providers.
-This not only makes the usage challenging but due to a lot of in-tree cloud provider implementations it makes he API littered with cloud-provider specific CLI flags.
+This not only makes the usage challenging but due to a lot of in-tree cloud provider implementations it makes the API littered with cloud-provider specific CLI flags.
 At the time of writing this document, 15 CLI flags have been exposed to be directly set via the Shoot API.
 * The current design and complexity of the code base makes it harder to make changes and maintain such changes across releases.
 See [Issue#5394](https://github.com/kubernetes/autoscaler/issues/5394) where it was proposed to split CA into provider agnostic and provider specific parts.
 It was further proposed to develop it into a pluggable library.
 This proposal was also discussed in autoscaler SIG group and was eventually rejected to high maintenance and possibility to introduce regressions.
 * CA does not follow kubernetes operator best practices.
 It does not expose scaling recommendations, scale up infos as consumable resources.
 It neither use client-go work queues nor controller-runtime which highlights its age.
 It is effectively a legacy software component which is difficult to debug.
 * It has been observed that CA has several stale fundamental issues.
 A few examples: